mtiller/ModelicaBook/text/source/components/subsystems/comp_arrays.rst

 Modelica imposes a restriction that in every array, every element must be the same type.
 This may seem obvious, but that is partly because we haven't discussed ``replaceable`` components yet.
-We'll learn more about ``replaceable`` components in the next chapter.
+We'll learn more about ``replaceable`` components in the next chapter when we talk about Modelica's :ref:`configuration-management` features.
 But for now we will simply point out that it is not possible to ``redeclare`` only one element in an array.

 .. index:: ! slicing